Germany Kent

 Germany Kent (born Evelyn Palmer) is an American journalist, author, actor, producer, and philanthropist.

 Early life and education

-Kent was born Evelyn Palmer to parents Lula and Charles Palmer.
-She graduated from North Panola High School before attending Northwest Mississippi Community College, where she majored in journalism and public relations.
-She later transferred to Mississippi State University, where she earned a degree in communications and was elected the Attorney General of the Student Association.
+Kent graduated from Mississippi State University with a bachelor's degree in journalism and marketing.
+While there, she was elected as the attorney general of the Student Association.
+She went on to earn a master's degree in administration with a minor in public relations at the University of Alabama.

 After completing her studies, Kent worked as a VIP tour guide at Walt Disney World and graduated from the Disney Institute.

 Journalism

 Print

 Kent has written on topics including social media branding, marketing strategies, social media ethics, and business etiquette.
 Her work has appeared in Forbes, Yahoo News, and HuffPost, among other publications.

 Arts and entertainment

-Kent worked as a freelance reporter in Los Angeles, covering news, politics, sports, entertainment, award ceremonies, and red-carpet events.
-She also served as a radio personality in Los Angeles and as an anchor for public affairs television.
-She also covered entertainment for a community magazine in Atlanta.

 In October 2015, Kent joined the news team at 50 Plus Report as a producer, reporter, and host.
-Kent anchored the nightly news for the FOX affiliate KARD 14 myarklamiss in West Monroe, Louisiana, and has worked as a freelance reporter and host for other media outlets.
+Kent anchored the nightly news for the FOX affiliate KARD 14 (myarklamiss) in West Monroe, Louisiana, and has worked as a freelance reporter and host for other media outlets.

 In 2013, Kent was a guest correspondent for Real TV Films at the Celebrity World Challenge Golf Championship in Calabasas, California.

 While based in Los Angeles, Kent received the Sigma Delta Chi Award for Online Deadline Reporting (Independent) for her coverage of the Thousand Oaks shooting on November 7, 2018.

-In June 2019, she was recognized for distinguished service to journalism through outstanding accomplishments in the field by the Society of Professional Journalists at the National Press Club in Washington.
+In June 2019, she was recognized for distinguished service to journalism through outstanding accomplishments in the field by the Society of Professional Journalists at the National Press Club in Washington, D. C.